Skip to main content

 export const subtract = (a, b) => a - b;

-2. Foster Consistency Across the Codebase
+2. Enforcing Consistency Across the Codebase

 // Without named exports